EbbaGronvall/ebbas-hair/README.md

 ![Homepage small screen](documentation/homepage-small.PNG)

 ### Aboutpage
+``USERSTORY: As a user I can read about the salons different stylists and their specialties so that I know with who I want to make the appointment to get the result I want.``

 On the aboutpage the user can read more about the salons different stylists.
 They can also see the stylists speciality and their price.
 The data for the aboutpage comes from the custom model called StylistList.
 The stylists are added to the page using a for loop in the template.
 This for loop is inspired by the 'Thorin and his company' flask walkthrough project.
 The admin can add new stylists or mark stylists as inactive using the django admin page to hide them from the aboutpage.